The famous capital of England and new multicultural capital of the world, London has a history to rival that of any other city in Europe.

 One of the most powerful cities in the modern era, and the ancient heartland of the British Empire, there can be no mistaking the historical landmarks in this architecturally stunning region, based on the Thames River.

 London is a prolific destination for tourism and houses five airports, including the busiest in the world – Heathrow Airport.
 The transport system is second to none with famous Double Decker buses operating the crowded streets and a vast underground tube network connecting all the major attractions with relative ease.

 The sheer scale of attractions makes London a particularly great location for those who enjoy being in the thick of a vibrant and versatile lifestyle.
 The city has traditionally been a key landscape for aspiring musicians and the variety of theatres makes for equal influence on the stage.
 Visitors can traditionally find some of the very best talent on the circuit cropping up in the famous West End.

 World famous bands mark down London as a key destination, and indeed, many great bands have come from London itself.

 The English capital recently won the battle to stage the Olympics in 2012 and as such, a mass upheaval of the eastern side of the city is expected.
 This renovation will completely regenerate the area and re-establish London as arguably one of the world’s most desirable cities to live in.

 Legendary landmarks litter the hallowed streets of London and tourists are traditionally spoilt for choice by the admirable history on show.
 Buckingham Palace, which occasionally houses the Queen, can be viewed and enjoyed in all its glory.
 Expect to find the palace swarmed with tourists during midday when the changing of the guards takes place.

 The Houses of Parliament are also a hugely popular destination with regular activity from the highest politicians in Britain making it a key location in the landscape of the country.
 The history dates back to the seventeenth century when Guy Fawkes planned to blow up the building.
 His legendary plan was de-railed at the last possible moment and Bonfire Night was born.

 Tales of intrigue are evident all over the city and the Tower of London is another popular location.
 Famous dungeons where torture and executions were the norm hundreds of years a go are accessible on creepy tours.

 The night life is traditionally acclaimed and serves up some of the very finest cuisine on British shores, along with some of the trendiest bars.
 Celebrities can regularly be found gathering for movie premiers in Leicester Square and the fashionable Oxford Street will satisfy even the hardest-to-please shopaholic.

-London is truly a city for everybody, With endless attractions and a healthy stream of high profile music and theatre performances, it will continue to reign as one of the most popular tourist destinations in the world.
+London is truly a city for everybody.
+With endless attractions and a healthy stream of high profile music and theatre performances, it will continue to reign as one of the most popular tourist destinations in the world.

 Find flights to London and compare flight prices with all the major airlines and travel agents.